 WILL & ASSET PROTECTION TRUSTS

-ASSET PROTECTION TRUSTS (APT) (also known as FAMILY TRUSTS)
+ASSET PROTECTION TRUSTS

-These Barrister drafted Trusts have significant benefits over Will Trusts and are used for many reasons such as;
+Asset Protection Trusts are used for many reasons, and setup now, during your lifetime.
+These Barrister drafted trusts have significant benefits over standard Will Trusts and are used for different reasons, such as:

-- protecting your estate from 3rd party claims
+- Protecting your estate from 3rd party claims

-- to ensure bloodline planning for future generations
+- To ensure bloodline planning for future generations

-- to mitigate inheritance tax liabilities for future generations
+- To mitigate inheritance tax liabilities for future generations